gmazzap/Occipital/README.md

  - `"brain_assets_done"`

 **First three** are specular to WordPress `"wp_enqueue_scripts"`, `"admin_enqueue_scripts"` and `"login_enqueue_scripts"`.
-However, when using Occipital API is possible to add assets in any time that goes from `init` to `wp_print_styles` (when assets going to be printed) so there is no need to use one of this hooks, reason for their existence is that all of them (just like the generic **`"brain_assets_ready"`**, that runs just before any of the first three) pass to hooking callbacks the instance of assets container class `Brain\Occipital\Container` that can be used to add hooks without use the API and other (currently undocumented) advanced operations.
+However, when using Occipital API is possible to add assets at any time that goes from `init` to `wp_print_styles` (when assets going to be printed) so there is no need to use one of this hooks, reason for their existence is that all of them (just like the generic **`"brain_assets_ready"`**, that runs just before any of the first three) pass to hooking callbacks the instance of assets container class `Brain\Occipital\Container` that can be used to add hooks without use the API and other (currently undocumented) advanced operations.

 **`"brain_assets_remove"`** and the three  **`"brain_assets_remove_*"`** hooks, as guessable, can be used to remove added assets.
 In fact, to remove an asset, we need to be sure that the function that adds it has been processed.
 In WordPress, usually, a safe place is `wp_print_styles`, Occipital provides a specific hooks for the scope.
-The generic one is available everywhere in addition there is one hook for any supported "side".
+The generic `"brain_assets_remove"` is available everywhere, moreover there is one hook for any supported "side".

-Last hook in the series, "brain_assets_done" is fired when the enqueuing process has been completed.
+Last hook in the series, **`"brain_assets_done"`** is fired when the enqueuing process has been completed.
 It’s mostly used internally, but it is a safe place to get information about enqueued assets, as example assets whose condition callback have returned a false value have been discarded when that hook is fired.

 ###Printing hooks